RapidfireCRH/Json_Pop_Reader/README.md

 (c)losest - finds the 20 closest systems and displays their distance, and when they were last updated

+(i)mport - import done.txt to read in all done stars

+e(x)port - export done.txt file of all done sector id files

 Feel free to raise a new issue for any features/ issues you might have.